CCurl/c3/README.md

 ## What is c3?
 - c3 is a stack-based VM whose "CPU" has 64 opcodes.
+- c3 is a toolkit to create any environment the programmer desires.
 - c3 provides 10 "virtual registers", r0 thru r9.
-Each register has 6 operations.
+  - Each register has 6 operations.
 - c3 provides 10 temporary words, T0 thru T9.
-- c3 is a toolkit to create any environment the programmer desires.
+  - T0-T5 are normal words, T6-T8 are INLINE, and T9 is IMMEDIATE.

 ## Goals
-The goals for c3 are as follows:
+The goals for c3 are:
 - To have an implementation that is as minimal as possible.
 - To have an implementation that is "intuitively obvious upon casual inspection".
+- To to be very easy to extend as desired.
 - To provide as much flexibility to the programmer as possible.
-- To be able to run on both Windows and Linux (and Apple).
+- To be able to run on Windows and Linux (and Apple).
 - To be deployable to development boards via the Arduino IDE.

-## Notes:
+## Notes about c3:
 - This is NOT an ANSI-standard Forth system.
 - This is a byte-coded implementation.
 - There are 64 operations built into the base executable.